yatish2k1/URL-Shortener-Android-App/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+1. Download the Peoject
+2. Extract and open the folder in VS Code
+3. Run without debugging
+4. App will be installed in the device selected
+5. Enjoy